JamieM0/routines/README.md

+> [!IMPORTANT]
+> This repository has been archived.
+It is no longer active and should be ignored.
+Please use the updated repository for the main Universal Automation Wiki repository located [here](https://jamiem.me/uaw-github)

 # Basic Programs
 Each program is designed to do 1 well-defined, specific thing, working together they can do a much better job at achieving an overall goal when compared to just asking a large language model to do the work towards the overall goal itself.